 How To Treat Bulging Disc

-At My Health Chiro, we emphasis a variety of chiropractic techniques along with self-management and lifestyle changes.
-Depending upon the cause and degree of pain, our chiropractors will adopt any of the following techniques:
+At My Health Chiro, we believe in a holistic approach and use a variety of techniques along with self-management and lifestyle changes.
+Depending upon the cause and degree of pain, our chiropractors will customise a bespoke health program to suit your individual needs.

 Manual Spinal Manipulation / Adjustment: